Aliases for PMS2 Gene

 External Ids for PMS2 Gene

 The protein encoded by this gene is a key component of the mismatch repair system that functions to correct DNA mismatches and small insertions and deletions that can occur during DNA replication and homologous recombination.
 This protein forms heterodimers with the gene product of the mutL homolog 1 (MLH1) gene to form the MutL-alpha heterodimer.
 The MutL-alpha heterodimer possesses an endonucleolytic activity that is activated following recognition of mismatches and insertion/deletion loops by the MutS-alpha and MutS-beta heterodimers, and is necessary for removal of the mismatched DNA.
 There is a DQHA(X)2E(X)4E motif found at the C-terminus of the protein encoded by this gene that forms part of the active site of the nuclease.
 Mutations in this gene have been associated with hereditary nonpolyposis colorectal cancer (HNPCC; also known as Lynch syndrome) and Turcot syndrome. [provided by RefSeq, Apr 2016]

 GeneCards Summary for PMS2 Gene

 PMS2 (PMS1 Homolog 2, Mismatch Repair System Component) is a Protein Coding gene.
-Diseases associated with PMS2 include Mismatch Repair Cancer Syndrome and Colorectal Cancer, Hereditary Nonpolyposis, Type 4.
-Among its related pathways are Regulation of TP53 Activity and Tat-mediated elongation of the HIV-1 transcript.
+Diseases associated with PMS2 include Colorectal Cancer, Hereditary Nonpolyposis, Type 4 and Mismatch Repair Cancer Syndrome 4.
+Among its related pathways are DNA Double-Strand Break Repair and Platinum Pathway, Pharmacokinetics/Pharmacodynamics.
 Gene Ontology (GO) annotations related to this gene include ATPase activity and endonuclease activity.
 An important paralog of this gene is PMS1.

 UniProtKB/Swiss-Prot Summary for PMS2 Gene